-If you feel like your nose is too big or looks somehow unusual, it’s best to make an appointment for a consultation at Marietta Plastic Surgery.
-During a consultation, your nose will be evaluated in order to better understand the problem.
-You will also be able to discuss your aesthetic goals with your plastic surgeon and ask questions about the procedure itself.
+If you feel like your nose is too big or looks somehow unusual, it’s best to make an appointment for a nasal surgery consultation at Marietta Plastic Surgery.
+During a consultation, your nose will be evaluated in order to better understand the nasal problems you are experiencing.

 There are two methods of rhinoplasty available: open and closed.
 Open rhinoplasty is often employed for complex nasal procedures, since it offers a great deal of access to the internal structures.
 This method involves a tiny incision on the columella, which is the external soft-tissue area separating the nostrils.
 The skin of the area is then lifted.